pkia/LTSM_model/README.md

 # LTSM_model
-Implentation of a LTSM model working on stock data pulled from yahoo
+An implementation of a Long short-term memory model working on stock data pulled from yahoo.